JaydenMJ/Data-Mining/README.md

 pytz: A Python module that is used to work with timezone information provided by the Olson Database.

-## selenium with financial data on Yahoo Finance Documentation
+## Selenium with financial data on Yahoo Finance Documentation

 This program uses selenium to extract financial data from Yahoo Finance.
 It also includes class inheritance, web scraping, and sentiment analysis.